Boston Manor House

 A community-based news web-site run by and for local people.
 You can sign up for a weekly newsletter of the headlines, as nearly 2,000 others have done.

 Brentford History: A Timeline

 A growing list of local history snippets run by Kath Richardson

 Ealing Local History Centre

-Old Brentford was part of Ealing Parish for much of its history, so you will find relevant material in the Ealing Borougjh archive and local studies collection
+Old Brentford was part of Ealing Parish for much of its history, so you will find relevant material in the Ealing Borough archive and local studies collection

 Friends of Boston Manor

-The Friends participate in projects, fundraise, lobby councillors & government agencies to help restore & maintain the historical aspects of Boston Manor Park & House.
+The Friends participate in projects, raise funds, lobby councillors & government agencies to help restore & maintain the historical aspects of Boston Manor Park & House.